On the Importance of Feature Separability in Predicting Out-Of-Distribution Error: Sensitivity analysis: pseudo labels

 \section{Sensitivity analysis: pseudo labels}

 Here, we conduct a sensitivity analysis by using ground-truth labels in our method.
-Table \ref{tab: true_labels} illustrates that the performance with pseudo labels is comparable with the performance using ground-truth labels, showing that our method is not sensitive to noises from classification error.
+Table~\ref{tab: true_labels} illustrates that the performance with pseudo labels is comparable with the performance using ground-truth labels.
+This phenomenon is consistent with the previous method - ProjNorm \citep{yu2022predicting}, shown in Table 8 of their paper.
+The reason behind this could be that the trained model is capable of identifying certain semantic information from most corrupted examples, thereby retaining their representations in a cluster.
+Thus, the separability of feature clusters can serve as an indicator of the final prediction performance for corruption perturbations.
+Additionally, we provide a failure case of feature clusters separability for adversarial perturbations in Appendix~\ref{app:adversarial}.